VitalyTartynov/DocumentsIndexationService/README.md

-# SimpleWindowsService
+# WindowsServiceTemplate
-Sample for windows service
+Template for creating any windows service